tomasbasham/ratelimit/README.rst

 Alternatively to cause the current thread to sleep until the specified time period has ellapsed and then retry the function use the ``sleep_and_retry`` decorator.
-This ensure that every function invocation is successful at the cost of halting the thread.
+This ensures that every function invocation is successful at the cost of halting the thread.

 .. code:: python